-Government agencies are not safe from cyber-attacks either.
-Mint reported based on a study of the cybersecurity firm CloudSek that 2022 saw a 95 percent year-on-year increase in cyber-attacks on government agencies.19 This increase cemented India as the single most-targeted country in terms of cyber-attacks on government agencies.
-CloudSek also found that India, the US, Indonesia, and China together accounted for 45 percent of all cyber-attacks targeted at governments globally in 2022.20 Meanwhile, the share of government-targeted cybercrime aimed at China fell to 4.5 percent in 2022, from 13.1 percent in 2021.21 The AI-focused cyber threat prediction firm also established that in addition to foreign powers, grassroots hacktivism also posed a considerable threat to India, particularly the Malaysia-based group Dragon Force, and the Khalifa Cyber Crew.
-Both organisations proclaim an agenda of targeting India's cyber landscape citing discrimination against Muslim communities in the country.
-Overall, hacktivism groups were found by CloudSek to be responsible for 9 percent, while ransomware groups for 6 percent of cyber-attacks perpetrated on government agencies.22 While hard to confirm, this indicates a relatively higher degree of engagement in cyber-attacks by government-adjacent organisations both globally and in terms of cyber-attacks perpetrated against India specifically.
+2022.
+Meanwhile, the share of government-targeted cybercrime aimed at China fell to 4.5 percent in 2022, from 13.1 percent in 2021.
+The AI-focused cyber threat prediction firm also established that, in addition to foreign powers, grassroots hacktivism also posed a considerable threat to India, particularly the Malaysia-based group Dragon Force and the Khalifa Cyber Crew.
+Both organisations proclaim an agenda of targeting India's cyber landscape, citing discrimination against Muslim communities in the country.
+Overall, hacktivism groups were found by CloudSek to be responsible for 9 percent, while ransomware groups were responsible for 6 percent of cyber-attacks perpetrated on government agencies.
+While hard to confirm, this indicates a relatively higher degree of engagement in cyber-attacks by government-adjacent organisations both globally and in terms of cyber-attacks perpetrated against India specifically.

-Banks in India are not immune from cyber-attacks either, pointing at cybercrime endangering the financial infrastructure of the country as well.
+Banks in India are not immune from cyber-attacks, pointing to cybercrime endangering the financial infrastructure of the country as well.
 As the India Defence Review (IDR) put it earlier in January, "The more India is moving to reap the benefit of digitalization, the more its economy comprising all critical infrastructures, financial institutions are susceptible to cyber-attacks that are being launched constantly by India's adversaries lying inside and outside of India."
-The IDR goes on to enumerate that between June 2018 and March 2022 248 data breaches were successfully carried out against various Indian banks, 41 of which were against banks in the public sector.23
+The IDR goes on to enumerate that between June 2018 and March 2022 248 data breaches were successfully carried out against various Indian banks, 41 of which were against banks in the public sector.

-The cyber threat level faced by India is considerable and appears to be growing still, as the above section illustrated.
-In addition, it is shown that a proportionately significant chunk of malicious cyber activity against India is targeted at the public sector.
-At a time when initiatives such as the Digital India (DI) flagship programme aim to extend the cyber sphere to all 1.4 billion Indian citizens, such threats pose considerable obstacles to the DI's vision to empower citizens to become digitally literate, as well as secure online.24 For example, as The Week illustrates: "In February 2021, [...]
-SITA, the Geneva-based air transport data giant which serves more than 90 per cent of the world's airlines, informed Air India that hackers stole the personal data of 4.5 million passengers."25 The very infrastructure of India faces the risk of disruption by grassroots cyber organisations pursuing political agendas as well as by foreign powers
+The cyber threat level faced by India is considerable and appears to continue growing, as illustrated in the above section.
+In addition, it has been shown that a proportionately significant amount of malicious cyber activity against India is targeted at the public sector.
+At a time when initiatives such as the Digital India (DI) flagship programme aim to extend the cyber sphere to all 1.4 billion Indian citizens, such threats pose considerable obstacles to the DI's vision to empower citizens to become digitally literate, as well as secure online.
+For example, as The Week illustrates: "In February 2021, [...]
+SITA, the Geneva-based air transport data giant which serves more than 90 per cent of the world's airlines, informed Air India that hackers stole the personal data of 4.5 million passengers."
+The very infrastructure of India faces the risk of disruption by grassroots cyber organisations pursuing political agendas, as well as by foreign powers (chiefly, China) that seek to expand their rivalry with India into the cyber domain.
+In short, there is much concern about the cybersecurity of Indian people.
+The following section provides a landscape of the various institutional outlets India has dedicated to addressing the cyber threat faced by the country.